uvarc/rc-website/content/post/2024-oct-anaconda-transition.md

 The Miniforge module includes the conda package management system.
 You can use `conda install <package-name>` as you may have done previously using the Anaconda module.
 Miniforge uses the conda-forge channel by default.

+If you are using Anaconda for instructional use or have your own license, you can install packages from the anaconda channel using `conda install -c anaconda <package-name>`

 {{% /accordion-item %}}